schollz/schollz.github.io.old/content/post/2015-07-03-folds-of-the-brain.markdown

 ---
-title: How is the brain like a ball of crumpled paper?
+title: The brain is like crumbled paper
-tags: [science]
+tags: [science, brain]
 date: 2015-07-03
 description: The folds of the brain were once thought to be evolutionary conserved, but now scientists have found that the folding may just be general physics at work.
 slug: brain-folds